Make a new start

 If stroke, multiple sclerosis or traumatic brain injury affect the ability to move, it isn’t necessarily lost!
 For that reason, g.tec medical engineering developed recoveriX Neurotechnology, a unique rehabilitative approach based on brain-computer interface technology that helps the brain rewire itself.

 While giving the task to imagine a hand or foot movement, recoveriX provides feedback in real-time through muscle stimulation and visual simulation.
-This process induces neuroplasticity within the brain to relearn lost motor functions.
+This process induces neuroplasticity within the brain to relearn hand, arm and foot movements.

 recoveriX for Multiple Sclerosis